 Our current priorities

-In 2022-23 the Committee will continue to focus on our core functions and responsibilities, as outlined in our Charter:
+In 2023-24 the Committee will continue to focus on our core functions and responsibilities:

 • Transition to a new Code – the Life Code of Practice 2.0